roundrobin/tb-app-css/README.md

 - Refactor CSS code by using SCSS features (variables, modules, partials, no nesting, mixins, extend/inheritance)
 - Avoid style duplication
 - While refactor the code use our staging environment to see if there are no design regressions
+- Use a beautifier to improve the SCSS
+- Add SCSS comments where its needed

 How to approach this best?